syncfusion-content/xamarin.android-docs/xamarin-android/SfRating/Add-Custom-Items.md

 {% endhighlight %}

-## Set UnSelected View
+## Set Unselected View

-The `UnSelectedView` property is used to apply the given UnSelectedView to unselected rating item.
+The `UnSelectedView` property applies a custom view to the unselected rating item state.

 {% highlight C# %}